ismailsunni/dockeRs/README.md

 Each docker image directory contains:

 1. (mandatory) README.MD: description of the docker image and how to obtain it
-2. Dockerfile : the docckerfile, if not available on other source
+2. Dockerfile : the dockerfile, if not available on other source
+3. (mandatory) Makefile : Some handy command to run the docker container
-3. Error.txt : error message if not possible to create, or related to it
+4. Error.txt : error message if not possible to create, or related to it

 ## Naming

-The format is : [R-implementation]-[R-version]-[platform]-[geospatial].
+The format is : [R-implementation]-[version]-[platform]-[geospatial].